This Christmas Chocolate Wafer Coconut Roulade is made with a biscuit base crust and is filled with pastry cream, topped with chocolate ganache.

-- Start with the pastry cream as it will need some time to cool.
+- Prepare the pastry cream, as it will need some time to cool.

-- Heat the milk in a small saucepan.
+- Heat the milk in a small pot.

-- In a food processor add the wafers, a few at a time and powder.
+- Prepare the base: In a food processor, add the wafers, a few at a time and powder.
 Empty them in a big bowl.

-- In the same saucepan where the custard was, add one egg, 30 grams (1.05 oz) butter and the half-half cream and whisk on low heat.
-As soon as the butter has melted remove from the heat and start mixing in the wafers with all the other ingredients to make a thick paste.
-Finally add the espresso liqueur and mix.
+- Prepare the binding cream: In the same pot where the custard was, add one egg, 30 grams butter and the heavy cream and whisk on low heat.
+As soon as the butter melts remove from the heat and start mixing in the wafers with all the other ingredients to make a thick paste.
+Finally add the Espresso Cherry liqueur and mix.

-- Cut two pieces of cling film about 40 cm each and join together.
-Spread the crust which should be about 1 cm thick and on top add the cream.
+- Assembling the dessert: Cut two pieces of cling film about 40 cm each and join them together.
+Spread the crust which should be about 1 cm thick and on top add the filling.
 Lift the edge of the cling film and roll into a roulade, leaving the cling film outside of course.
-Place in a loaf pan and refrigerate until the cream has set.
+Place in a loaf pan and refrigerate until the cream has set, for about two hours.

-- In a double boiler add the couverture, butter and cream simultaneously and on low heat mix until the chocolate melts.
+- In a double boiler, add the couverture chocolate, butter and heavy cream and on low heat mix until the chocolate melts and becomes smooth.

 - Refrigerate for at least one hour before serving.